Scientific Discovery in the Age of AI and Supercomputing: Statistical models

 \section{Statistical models}

 We model how HPC and AI interact in producing novel, high-impact scientific research.
-Our goal is to quantify whether each technology independently contributes to novelty and, more importantly, whether their joint use produces a synergistic effect -- that is, an increase in novelty that exceeds the sum of their individual contributions.
+Our goal is to quantify whether each technology independently is correlated to novelty and, more importantly, whether the interaction -joint use- is significant and relevant -papers with a joint use of the two technologies have an higher probability of having a novel content.

 To test this, we estimate a probit regression model in which the dependent variable, $\textit{New\ Word}$, equals 1 if a paper introduces at least one new word that is subsequently reused (our primary novelty measure).
 The main independent variables are two binary indicators capturing the use of HPC and AI, together with their interaction term \textit{$AI \times HPC$}.
-As shown in Equation \ref{eq:probit_model}, this specification separately identifies the individual effects of AI and HPC and the additional “synergy” effect associated with using both technologies in the same paper.
+As shown in Equation \ref{eq:probit_model}, this specification separately identifies the individual correlation of AI and HPC and the additional interaction associated with using both technologies in the same paper.

 where $\mathbf{X}$ includes control variables at the paper, author, and journal level, and $\mathbf{Z}$ includes various fixed effects.
 We control for the number of authors, international collaboration, prior citations of authors, journal prestige (SCImago Journal Rank), and institutional affiliation type.
 We also include year fixed effects, subject area fixed effects (27 Scopus ASJC categories), and country fixed effects.
 Standard errors are clustered at the journal level.